Hines94/BabylonBurst/README.md

 - TODO: Future iterations support skeletal mesh animator to make animations from ECS easy & support instancing
 - TODO: Future iterations support easy particle effects
 - TODO: Future iterations support ECS audio play

-TODO: use the Source/Client for any frontend code - include BabylonBoostClient to use any of those exports